SvenLieber/website/content/en/event/migrating-to-persistent-ark-identifiers-at-the-royal-library-of-belgium-kbr/index.md

 projects: ['beltrans']
 ---

-Bevorstehende Präsentation beim PIDfest 2026 über die Implementation von ARK identifiern an der Königlichen Bibliothek Belgiens
+Upcoming presentation at PIDfest 2026 about the implementation of ARK identifiers at the Royal Library of Belgium